Skip Navigation LinksHome > About Gowrie > Severe Storm Center > Flood and Flooding

 Make sure your cell phone, computers, tablets, and portable radios are all charged in case you lose power or need to evacuate.
 Have back-up batteries on hand.

-Standard homeowners insurance typically doesn't cover flooding.
+Standard homeowners’ insurance policies typically do not cover flooding.
 Flood insurance is available from the National Flood Insurance Program (NFIP) and is sold through insurance agents like Gowrie Group.
-There is a 30-day waiting period in most cases.
-Homeowners guide to understanding flood insurance.
+Gowrie Group also offers Flood Insurance solutions from the private market.